Frequently Asked Questions (FAQs) - Klaas Enno Stephan

 On this page I am answering some FAQs in the hope that this will reduce e-mail traffic, minimize any misunderstandings and disappointments, and explain why I do – or don’t do – certain things.

-I have sent you several e-mails.
+I have sent you several emails.
 Why did you not reply?

 I have a problem with statistical analysis or computational modeling of neuroimaging data.
 Could I get your advice?

 I am certainly happy to give advice whenever I can.
-However, please forgive me that I cannot deal with all the questions I receive by e-mail or in bilateral meetings.
+However, please forgive me that I cannot deal with all the questions I receive by email or in bilateral meetings.

-If you are in/near Zurich, you are very welcome to present your problem at our weekly Computational Neuroimaging Clinic (CNC) in which I try to solve any problems with neuroimaging data analysis that are brought up.
+If you are in/near Zurich, you are very welcome to present your problem at our weekly Computational Neuroimaging Clinic (CNC) in which my team members and I try to solve any problems with neuroimaging data analysis that are brought up.
 This is an open and public forum that takes place every Wednesday, 2-4pm (also during the semester breaks).
 You are welcome to just pop in; however, to ensure we have enough time to discuss your problem, it is recommended that you reserve a time slot in advance via this online form.

-In principle yes, but due to limited desk space and supervision capacity and to maintain our scientific focus, we can only support research stays at the TNU that are tied to an ongoing collaborative project within our core areas of interest.
+Due to limited desk space and supervision capacity and to maintain our scientific focus, we can only support research stays at the TNU that are tied to an ongoing collaborative project within our core areas of interest.
 Please note also that we require a minimum duration of 6 months – shorter stays are usually inefficient and do not easily allow guests to integrate into the unit.

 I would like to use the tools you have been developing.
 Could I have a copy of your software?